 Insider Sale: CFO Kathryn Bueker Sells Shares of HubSpot Inc (HUBS)

-On August 15, 2024, Kathryn Bueker, Chief Financial Officer of HubSpot Inc (NYSE:HUBS), sold 514 shares of the company at a price of $489.67 per share.
-The transaction was documented in a recent SEC Filing.
-Following this sale, the insider now owns 44,201 shares of HubSpot Inc.
+On August 19, 2024, Kathryn Bueker, Chief Financial Officer of HubSpot Inc (NYSE:HUBS), sold 514 shares of the company at a price of $500 per share.
+The transaction was reported in a recent SEC Filing.
+Following this sale, the insider now owns 43,687 shares of HubSpot Inc.

-HubSpot Inc (NYSE:HUBS) is a leading software products provider for inbound marketing, sales, and customer service.
-The company offers a comprehensive stack of products that help businesses attract visitors, convert leads, and close customers.
+HubSpot Inc (NYSE:HUBS) is a leading developer and marketer of software products for inbound marketing, sales, and customer service.
+The company provides tools for social media marketing, content management, web analytics, and search engine optimization among others.

-Over the past year, Kathryn Bueker has sold a total of 13,172 shares and has not purchased any shares.
-This recent sale is part of a broader trend within HubSpot Inc, where there have been 41 insider sells and only 1 insider buy over the past year.
+Over the past year, Kathryn Bueker has sold a total of 13,686 shares and has not purchased any shares.
+This recent sale is part of a broader trend observed within the company, where there have been 42 insider sells and only 1 insider buy over the past year.

-On the valuation front, HubSpot Inc's shares were trading at $489.67 on the day of the sale, giving the company a market cap of $25.53 billion.
-According to the GF Value, which is an intrinsic value estimate calculated by GuruFocus, the stock is currently modestly undervalued.
-The GF Value of $620.80 suggests a price-to-GF-Value ratio of 0.79.
+Shares of HubSpot Inc were trading at $500 on the day of the sale, giving the company a market cap of approximately $25.03 billion.
+According to the GF Value, the intrinsic value of the stock is estimated at $620.80, suggesting that the stock is Modestly Undervalued with a price-to-GF-Value ratio of 0.81.

-The GF Value is determined by historical multiples such as price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow, along with a GuruFocus adjustment factor based on the companys past returns and growth, and future business performance estimates from Morningstar analysts.
+The GF Value is calculated based on historical multiples such as price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow, adjusted by a GuruFocus factor based on the companys past performance and estimated future business outcomes.

-This insider sale might be of interest to investors tracking insider behaviors as an indicator of potential stock performance, particularly in the context of the company's current valuation and stock trends.
+This insider sale might be of interest to investors tracking insider behaviors and evaluating the valuation metrics of HubSpot Inc.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.